Wielding/Windicator/README.md

 # Windicator

+**Windows Defender is reporting that this executable contains Trojan:Win32/Sabsik.FL.A!ml and if not that
+Trojan:Win32/Wacatac.B!ml.
+I have tried submitting it as a false positive, but I don't know if that will ever go through.
+If you still want to use it I would suggest building it yourself or put in an exception in Windows Defender which I don't recommend.**

-This is a simple Windows application that shows an indicator in the system tray displaying the current virtual desktop number.
+This is a simple Windows 11 application that shows an indicator in the system tray displaying the current virtual desktop number.
+It does not work on Windows 10 due to Microsoft changing the registry keys.
 It maxes out at 10 virtual desktops since anything more than 1 digit is difficult to show nicely in the tray icon.
 Desktop 10 is shown as '0' and Anything past that displays an '*'.
 If you use more than 10 virtual desktops I think you might have a workflow problem to address.

 The application monitors the registry for changes to your virtual desktops and then updates the notification icon with the desktop number.
 It uses events to wait for registry changes so there is no activity in the background unless you